bobtherobot/documon/more/185.Tags/@class.md

 Common practice is to use one file per class, and that's why we assume that all the MPE's are part of that class.

-When more than one @class tag appears within a page, the page will essentially get if there are more than two class preferences page  I am not sure what happensOkay
+When more than one @class tag appears within a page, the page will essentially get if there are more than two class preferences pageI am not sure what happensOkay